-Research shows the parts of the brain involved in judging mate potentialNovember 8th, 2012 by Bob Yirka in Neuroscience /
+Research shows the parts of the brain involved in judging mate potentialNovember 8, 2012 by Bob Yirka in Medicine & Health / Neuroscience

 (Medical Xpress)—Researchers from Ireland's Trinity College and Caltech in the US have found after analyzing brain scans of young volunteers, that two brain regions appear to be involved the decision making process when people size up others of the opposite gender being viewed as potential mates.
 After undertaking trial studies involving volunteers from Trinity, the team has found, as they report in their paper published in The Journal of Neuroscience, that one part of the prefrontal cortex appears to gauge physical attractiveness, while another judges likeability.

 To find out what goes on in the brain when people view others of the opposite sex as potential mates, or in this case dates, the researchers enlisted the help of 73 male and 78 female volunteers from Trinity College – all were asked to participate in a speed dating exercise.
 Prior to the speed dating, 39 of the volunteers agreed to allow their brains to be scanned via fMRI machines as they were looking at pictures of people of the opposite sex and rating them on a scale of 1 to 4 regarding their desire to possibly date them.
 They were also asked to rate those they viewed on how attractive they found them and how likeable they thought they were.